Sandeepv68/wrapsplash/README.md

 [![license](https://img.shields.io/github/license/SandeepVattapparambil/wrapsplash.svg)](https://github.com/SandeepVattapparambil/wrapsplash/blob/master/LICENSE) ![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg) ![npm version](https://badge.fury.io/js/wrapsplash.svg) ![GitHub issues](https://img.shields.io/github/issues/SandeepVattapparambil/wrapsplash.svg) ![GitHub forks](https://img.shields.io/github/forks/SandeepVattapparambil/wrapsplash.svg) ![GitHub stars](https://img.shields.io/github/stars/SandeepVattapparambil/wrapsplash.svg)

 WrapSplashJS is a simple, promise-based API wrapper for the popular [Unsplash](https://unsplash.com/) platform.
-The library is now written in **TypeScript**, bundled with **Vite**, and can be used in both Node.js and browser-based projects.
+The library is written in **TypeScript**, bundled with **Vite**, and can be used in both Node.js and browser-based projects.
-Unsplash provides beautiful high quality free images and photos that you can download and use for any project without any attribution.
+Unsplash provides beautiful high quality free images and photos that you can download and use for any project without attribution.

 Before using the Unsplash API, you need to **register as a developer** and **read the API Guidelines.**